microsoft/vssetup.powershell/README.md

 Visual Studio Setup PowerShell Module
 =====================================

 This PowerShell module contains cmdlets to query instances of Visual Studio 2017 and newer.
-It also serves as a more useful sample of using the Setup Configuration APIs than the previously [published samples](https://github.com/microsoft/vs-setup-samples) though those also have samples using VB and VC++.
+It also serves as a more useful sample of using the Setup Configuration APIs than the previously [published samples][samples] though those also have samples using VB and VC++.

 ## Installing